 This trip is for experienced hikers and fit individuals only.
 When sign ups open, you'll be asked to complete a short application before purchasing your spot on the expedition.
 Your safety is our number one consideration and any individual who does not have appropriate preparation may not be approved.

-Your Discover Outdoors guide will meet you on the Upper West Side at the southeast corner of west 76th st. and Broadway at 7:45 AM.
+Your Discover Outdoors guide will meet you at The North Face on West 73rd St and Broadway at 7:45 AM.
 We will depart promptly at 8:00 AM and arrive at the trailhead in the afternoon.

 Hike to Camp Peggy O'Brien (3 miles, with gear and supplies)